seaver-olson/MonitorBacklight/README.md

 (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧Pretty Lights✧ﾟ･: *ヽ(◕ヮ◕ヽ)

 Current Stage:
-The lights are working!!!
-The current refresh rate is 1.17 seconds on average, this will hopefully be dropped down to .5 seconds in the near future.
+The lights are currently not working.
+I was able to boost the refresh rate from 1.27 seconds all the way down to .36 seconds however the lights stopped taking commands.
+I'm currently looking into this right now.
 <!-- PROJECT LOGO -->
 <br />